pret/pokecrystal/docs/bugs_and_glitches.md

 	ld b, e
 ```

-Note: We only divide again if required in order to preserve as much precision as we can in all other cases.
-With this one extra division, we can cover the highest HP mon possible with unchanged mechanics -- a L100, max DV Blissey.
+Note: We only divide again if required in order to preserve as much precision as possible in all other cases.

 ### PRZ and BRN stat reductions don't apply to switched Pokémon